Mexican Revolution: Opposition to Díaz

-Díaz suppressed strikes, rebellions, and political opposition effectively until the early 1900s.
+Díaz effectively suppressed strikes, rebellions, and political opposition until the early 1900s.
 Mexicans began to organize in opposition to Díaz, who had welcomed foreign capital and capitalists, suppressed nascent labor unions, and consistently moved against peasants as agriculture flourished.
 In 1905 the group of Mexican intellectuals and political agitators who had created the Mexican Liberal Party (Partido Liberal de México) drew up a radical program of reform, specifically addressing what they considered to be the worst aspects of the Díaz regime.
 Most prominent in the PLM were Ricardo Flores Magón and his two brothers, Enrique and Jesús.
 They, along with Luis Cabrera and Antonio Díaz Soto y Gama, were connected to the anti-Díaz publication El Hijo del Ahuizote.
 Political cartoons by José Guadalupe Posada lampooned politicians and cultural elites with mordant humor, portraying them as skeletons.
 The Liberal Party of Mexico founded the anti-Díaz anarchist newspaper Regeneración, which appeared in both Spanish and English.
 In exile in the United States, Práxedis Guerrero began publishing an anti-Díaz newspaper, Alba Roja ("Red Dawn"), in San Francisco, California.
-Although leftist groups were small in numbers, they became influential through their publications, articulating their opposition to the Díaz regime.
+Although leftist groups were small, they became influential through their publications, articulating their opposition to the Díaz regime.
 Francisco Bulnes described these men as the "true authors" of the Mexican Revolution for agitating the masses.
 As the 1910 election approached, Francisco I. Madero, an emerging political figure and member of one of Mexico's richest families, funded the newspaper Anti-Reelectionista, in opposition to the continual re-election of Díaz.